-In graphic design, branding, marketing, and really any creative outlet it is important to continually be “filling the well.”
+In graphic design, brand architecture, marketing, and really any creative outlet it is important to continually be “filling the well.”
 It’s a simple idea that goes a long way.
 The more resources, inspirations, and ideas you have stored away the more you’ll have to pull from later.
-A general misconception or maybe misunderstood aspect of filling the well is that A is A and B is B. If you’re designing a brochure you should look at well-designed brochures, if you’re doing fashion photography you should look at good examples of fashion photography.
-In general this isn’t a bad solution but it is very limiting.
+A general misconception or maybe misunderstood aspect of filling the well is that A is A and B is B. If you’re next project is a brochure design you should look at well-designed brochures.
+If you’re doing fashion photography you should look at good examples of fashion photography.
+In general, this isn’t a bad solution but it is very limiting.
 Even if you can recreate a set and lighting perfectly your end product will always just be a copy, lacking in originality and creativity.
 If you truly want to be creative, innovative, enduring and maybe most importantly, profitable and marketable to your clients, you need to draw inspiration from many sources, then you store those sources for future reference.

 1. Explore different mediums.

 Sometimes the best ideas come from the most obscure sources.
 A great idea for a website might come from watching an old film noir.
 An innovative packaging concept for crackers might be inspired by an oil can from the 1930s.
 The idea is that the more information, ideas, and sources you store in your head or in notebooks, the more you’ll be able to pull from later.

 Read books, look through magazines, look at paintings, explore photography, watch an old movie, check out leather wallets hand crafted in the early 1800s.
 There are so many sources of potential inspiration, search them, explore them and always think about how it might apply to a future project.